GoogleChrome/web.dev/src/site/content/en/blog/community-highlight-albert-kim/index.md

 [Disability:IN NextGen Leader](https://disabilityin.org/what-we-do/nextgen-leaders-initiatives/).
 And currently, I'm a W3C invited expert for the [Cognitive and Learning Disabilities Task Force](https://www.w3.org/WAI/GL/task-forces/coga/) and Mental Health Sub-Group.
-Lately, I've been researching a lot about how to include people with OCD, ADHD, dyslexia, and PTSD into the product development process.
+Lately, I've been researching how to include people with OCD, ADHD, dyslexia, and PTSD into the product development process.

 Offline, I'm a DEI community leader, blogger, huge foodie, photographer, and I